-Lee-Anne was appointed in 2020 and has previously worked in Swindon, Luton and Kent and has a PhD in leadership in children’s services.
+Lee-Anne became director of people in 2021 after serving as Medway’s assistant director of children’s social care.
+She has previously worked in Kent, Luton and Swindon and has a PhD in leadership in children’s services.

 Meet the teams